 Glass Mapper is also not just about mapping simple field values to properties, it also provides developers the ability to create complex object graphs that describe the complex business relationships between items.
 Glass.Mapper.Sc can map simple parent / child relationships and more complex relationships that require pulling items from any location in the Sitecore database.
 With each relationship you can also define rules about how that relationship should be mapped to filter out items that should not be part of your particular object graph.

 Glass provides all this without sacrificing the key features that make Sitecore such a great platform.
 Your strongly typed models can work with the Experience Editor allowing you to make use of Editable fields without having to convert back to the original Sitecore item.
 You can also cache models, read and write data, use strongly typed Rendering Parameters and create Edit Frames.

-The example code below is an example of the code you would need to create using the Sitecore API and Glass API to filer a collection of items.
+The code below is an example of the code you would need to create using the Sitecore API and Glass API to filter a collection of items.

 Using the Sitecore API.

 The example shows how simple and easy to read your business logic becomes.
 This allows developers to write code in a more intuitive manner making it easier to maintain and support over the entire life of the application.

 Additionally models can be reused by other parts of the application.
 If the model needs to change, for example a property gets deleted, then the code will break when a developer tries to compile.
 No more hunting down field names based on magic strings.